xuru/pyvisdk/sources/do/service_content.txt

     .. py:attribute:: setting

         Generic configuration for a management server.
 This is for example by vCenter to store the vCenter Settings.
-This is not used for a stand-alone host, instead the vim.host.ConfigManager.advancedOption is used.
+This is not used for a stand-alone host, instead the vim.host.ConfigManager.advancedOption is used.See HostConfigManager

     .. py:attribute:: snmpSystem